aws-samples/ecs-external-instance-network-sentry/README.md

 For the duration of time that an ECS external instance loses network connectivity to the ECS on-region control-plane, any managed containers which have stopped due to an error will not be restarted by ECS until the point in time that network connectivity to the ECS on-region control-plane has been restored.

-The eINS has been designed to detect any loss of connectivity to the on-region ECS control-plane, and to proactively ensure that for the duration of the outage that ECS managed containers which stop due to an error condition are automatically restarted.
+The eINS has been designed to detect any loss of connectivity to the on-region ECS control-plane, and to proactively ensure that for the duration of the outage that ECS managed containers which stop due to an error condition, Docker daemon restart, or external instance reboot are automatically restarted.

 ## Overview
 The eINS is a Python application which can either be run manually, or be configured to run as a service on ECS Anywhere external instances. *See the [Installation](#Installation) section below for instruction for both deployment scenarios.*